 where only blocks governing up to $n^{(ER)}<N$ excitations (number of qubits in the extended receiver) are nontrivial, all other blocks are identities.
 The structure of the pure state $|\Psi(t_0,\varphi)\rangle$ at some fixed time instant $t_0$ is as follows:

 where the state of the receiver $|\psi(t_0,\varphi)\rangle_R$ reads { (for still arbitrary parameters $\varphi$)}

-In eq.(\ref{Phi1}), the first part contains the useful terms, while the non-normalized state $|g_1\rangle$, $\langle g_1|g_1\rangle <1$, includes all the rest terms and it is called garbage.
+In Eq.(\ref{Phi1}), the first part contains the useful terms, while the non-normalized state $|g_1\rangle$, $\langle g_1|g_1\rangle <1$, includes all the rest terms and it is called garbage.
 Hereafter, the garbage state is orthogonal to the useful part of the superposition state.
 Due to the presence of this garbage the probability amplitudes $r_j$ satisfy the inequality

-Remark, that the first part in (\ref{rj}) is always presented in the whole superposition state.
-Below we show how this part can be extracted from the general superposition state assuming $N^{(S)}=N^{(R)}$, i.e., the number of qubits in the sender and receiver is the same, $n^{(R)}=n^{(S)}$.
+Remark, that the first term in Eq.(\ref{Phi1}) is always present in the whole superposition state.
+Below we show how this term can be extracted from the general superposition state assuming $N^{(S)}=N^{(R)}$, i.e., the number of qubits in the sender and receiver is the same, $n^{(R)}=n^{(S)}$.

 The state restoring \cite{FPZ_2021} means finding such parameters $\varphi_0$ of the transformation $W_{ER}(\varphi)$ that the restored structure of $|\psi(t_0,\varphi_0)\rangle_R$ has the form